hmunfru/fiware-sdc/doc/installation-guide.rst

 Chef server Installation (Centos 6.5)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The installation of the chef-server involves to install the chef-server package, which can be obtained in [http://www.getchef.com/chef/install/\ ].
+The SDC installation involves also to install the chef-server package, which can be obtained in [http://www.getchef.com/chef/install/\ ].
 If you find any problem in the chef-server installation process, please refer to the chef-serve official site.
 This small guide has been tested on Centos6.5

-Go to this url and select the chef-server version you are interested in depending also on you operating system.
+Go to this url and select the chef-server version you are interested in, depending also on your own operating system.
-Copy the url to download the chef-server selected version and type
+Copy the url to download the selected chef-server version and type

 .. code::